schmeter/music/README.md

 To display your own lyrics belonging to your music collection, follow these steps:

-- Use markdown files for provinding lyrics.
+- Use markdown files for lyrics.
 - Name your markdown files corresponding to your mp3 files except for the extension.
 - Copy your lyrics files to `src/md/[artist]/[album]/[mp3file].md`.